 You bring all your baggage from your family of origin into the bedroom with your spouse.
 Once the honeymoon phase of a relationship is over and you no longer have that heady oxytocin-induced feeling that your partner can do no wrong, everything you didn’t resolve from your childhood—your insecurity about your parents’ love, your anger issues and lack of impulse control, your impatience with dirty dishes—comes galloping into your marriage.

 But it’s not just family of origin issues that affect a relationship.
-It’s also how you feel about yourself, your life, and what you’re doing now.
+It’s also how you feel about yourself, your life, and what you’re doing now that makes marriage so hard.

-If you feel like you haven’t achieved what you’d hoped, if you are restless in your career, if your kids are making you crazy and being a mother or father hasn’t brought you the fulfillment you hoped it would, it’s very easy to blame the problems on your spouse.
+If you feel like you haven’t achieved what you’d hoped, if you’re restless in your career, if your kids are making you crazy and being a mother or father hasn’t brought you the fulfillment you hoped it would, it’s very easy to blame the problems on your spouse.

 It’s easy to get stuck and unhappy, to feel angry all the time, and to sweat every single time he leaves his whitie tighties on the bathroom floor.